douglasdavis/TopLoop/doc/source/descripts.rst

 ---------------

-The EDM classes have theirs headers in ``TopLoop/EDM`` -- they provide was is essentially syntactic sugar for doing calculations with the physics objects.
-Their names are self explanatory - so I will just point you to the API documentation.
+The EDM classes have theirs headers in ``TopLoop/EDM`` -- they provide what is essentially syntactic sugar for doing calculations with physics objects constructed from branches in the SgTop ntuples.
+Their names member functions are self explanatory - so I will just point you to the API documentation.